florianmattana/hugo/content/posts/fp4-fused-attention-kernel-sm120.md

 ## 1. Why FP4 Fused Attention on Consumer Blackwell?

 The attention mechanism in transformers scales quadratically with sequence length.
 On a consumer GPU with 12 GB of VRAM and 672 GB/s of memory bandwidth, that becomes a hard wall very quickly.

+*Scales quadratically means that doubling the sequence length multiplies the cost by four, because every token must be compared against every other token.*

 The interesting thing about the RTX 5070 Ti (SM120, 46 SMs) is the raw throughput the Tensor Cores can deliver:

 | Precision | Throughput |
 |---|---|